- Status of community water fluoridation in Wisconsin

 When ingested, fluoride is incorporated into the enamel of developing teeth before they erupt, making them more resistant to decay.
 After teeth erupt, topical fluoride continues to strengthen the tooth structure to further prevent decay by reversing the early stages of decay and promoting the remineralization of enamel.
 Fluoride also can markedly reduce decay occurring along the gum line and on root surfaces, which often occurs in older patients.

 Dental fluorosis is generally a mild, non-harmful cosmetic condition characterized by white lines or specks on the teeth.
-It is also referred to as mottling of the tooth enamel.
-It comes from sources of fluoride that are not intended to be consumed in conjunction with fluoridated water, such as dietary fluoride supplements or swallowing more than a minimal amount of fluoride toothpaste.
+(It is also referred to as mottling of the tooth enamel.)
+This usually is caused by taking dietary fluoride supplements or swallowing more than a minimal amount of fluoride toothpaste in addition to drinking and cooking with fluoridated water.

-Dental fluorosis can be avoided by parents of children aged two to six applying only a pea-sized amount of toothpaste to the child’s toothbrush and teach their children not to swallow toothpaste.
+Dental fluorosis can be avoided by parents of children aged 2 to 6 by applying only a pea-sized amount of toothpaste to a child’s toothbrush and teaching children not to swallow toothpaste.
 Parents of children 2 and younger should consult with their family dentist about appropriate fluoride use.

 The Wisconsin Department of Health Services provides more information about dental fluorosis and specific information about the appropriate amount of fluoride for specific ages.

-The EPA is reviewing the new assessment of fluoride along with other information (e.g., analytical methods and treatment feasibility, occurrence and exposure, etc.) to determine whether it is appropriate to revise the drinking water standard.
+The EPA is reviewing the new assessment of fluoride along with other information (e.g., analytical methods and treatment feasibility, occurrence and exposure) to determine whether it is appropriate to revise the drinking water standard.

 ▶ Does fluoride occur naturally in water?
 What if my water system has naturally-occurring fluoride above 4.0 mg/L?